IVSoftware/IVSoftware.Portable.Threading/README.md

     });
 ```

+#### Test Method Local Handler Advanced

-Touching back on the `localOnAwaited` handler, recall that we added results to the `builder` each time it was raised.
-In terms of general strategy, instead of trying to pick things apart - counting events and such - in tests like these where the result is idempotent then _regardless of how complex things might get_ you can verify _everything_ by joining the builder, or perhaps serializing an object to JSON as a comparison tool.
+In the code above, recall that a string result is appended to the `builder` each time it was raised.

+What this means in terms of general strategy is that instead of trying to pick things apart - counting events and such - tests like these where the result is idempotent can do things like joining the builder of JSON serialize an object to obtain a complex limit.

 ```
     // Test result